esl/MongooseIM/doc/developers-guide/domain_management.md

 Implemented by `mongoose_domain_core` module.

-It must be based on gen\_server & ETS table w. public read access.
+It is based on gen\_server & ETS table w. public read access.
-This module is local for the node, it must not implement any sync across the nodes in a cluster.
+This module is local for the node, it does not implement any sync across the nodes in a cluster.
-This component will be responsible for dynamic routing, it will always be started by MIM even if there is no support of dynamic domain names configured.
+This component is responsible for dynamic routing, it is always started by MIM even if there is no support of dynamic domain names configured.

-It must provide the following interfaces:
+It provides the following interfaces:

-- Init - should accept the list of initial domain/host\_type pairs provided in config file and the list of host\_types that can be used for dynamic insertion.
+- Init - accepts the list of initial domain/host\_type pairs provided in config file, and the list of host\_types that can be used for dynamic insertion.
   Any of these lists can be empty, initial list of domain/host\_type pairs can have some unique host\_types not mentioned in the host\_types list.
-  The component must be initialised by the main MIM supervisor.
+  The component is initialised by the main MIM supervisor.
   Implemented in `mongoose_domain_api:init()`.
 - Insert - adding new domain/host\_type pair.
-  This function must be **idempotent**, it must return success on attempt to insert the existing data, but it must fail if ETS already has the domain name associated with another host type.
+  This function is idempotent.
+It returns success on an attempt to insert the existing data, but fails if ETS already has the domain name associated with another host type.
   Implemented in `mongoose_domain_api:insert_domain(Domain, HostType)`.
-- Remove - This function must be idempotent. this function deletes existing domain/host\_type pairs.
+- Remove - This function is idempotent.
+It deletes existing domain/host\_type pairs.
-  It must be impossible to delete domain/host\_type pairs specified on init of the component.
+  It is impossible to delete domain/host\_type pairs specified on init of the component.
   Implemented in `mongoose_domain_api:delete_domain(Domain)`.
 - Get host type by domain.